-A hotel work order is more than a form with fields — it's a binding contract between the person reporting a problem and the person who must fix it.
-When a front desk agent submits a request for a broken TV in room 304, a chain of accountability begins.
-Someone is now responsible.
-Someone can be held accountable.
-Something will happen.
+A work order is more than a form with fields — it's a binding contract between the person reporting a problem and the person who has to fix it.
+When a front desk agent logs a broken TV in room 304, a chain of accountability starts.
+Someone now owns it, someone can be held to it, and something will actually happen.

 Without a formal work order system, accountability dissolves.
 "I told someone" becomes "Someone was supposed to tell someone else."
 Problems exist in multiple places simultaneously: in notebooks, on whiteboards, in memories, on WhatsApp.
 Or they don't exist at all — because what isn't recorded doesn't exist.

-The sticky note on the desk has no timestamp.
-The verbal request has no proof.
-The WhatsApp message gets lost in the chat history.
-A hotel work order captures who reported what, when, where, and tracks every action until resolution.
-When a guest complains that their request went unaddressed, the work order provides the answer.
-When the chief engineer needs to justify headcount, work order data tells the story.
+The sticky note has no timestamp, the verbal request has no proof, and the WhatsApp message disappears into the chat history.
+A work order captures who reported what, when, and where, then tracks every step to resolution.
+When a guest says their request was ignored, the order has the answer.
+When the chief engineer needs to justify headcount, the data tells the story.

-Every hotel work order follows a predictable journey from creation to closure.
-Skipping stages creates gaps in accountability and makes performance analysis impossible.
+Every work order follows a predictable path from creation to closure.
+Skip a stage and you open gaps in accountability that make performance analysis impossible.

 | Stage | Status | Actions | Typical Duration |